k8sVoodoo/kubernete-scripts/README.md

   - kubectx installed for changing contexts

 These scripts check for kapp-controller and calico pods that are *not* in a *Running* state respectfully.
 This allows to quickly identify which cluster has any of these pods in a bad state for troubleshooting.

+## IMGPKG PATCH SCRIPT

+This script is a template you can use to quickly patch the reference to a imgpkg bundle.
+In this example we are patching postgres statefulset reference to a new bundle with a tag of 8.0.0